 • If the withholding tax credit available to a taxable person exceeds the taxable person's corporate tax payable, the withholding tax credit will be available.

-• When the authority is otherwise convinced that the taxable person has paid corporate tax in excess of the taxable person's corporate tax payable.
+• When the authority is otherwise convinced that the taxable person has paid corporate tax above the taxable person's corporate tax payable.

 If the authority determines that the taxable person has paid excess corporate tax compared to the taxable person's owing corporate tax.